veeto

 • Requires employers to document specific details about employee training, including providers and certifications.

-• Mandates employers to provide personnel records within 30 days of a written request.
+• Maintains the 30-day deadline for employers to provide personnel records upon written request.

-• Establishes a $750 penalty for employers who fail to provide timely access to records.
+• Imposes a $750 penalty on employers who fail to provide timely access to records.

 Summary

-Senator Durazo's legislation expands California's personnel records requirements to include detailed documentation of employee education and training.
-The measure adds specific content requirements for these records, mandating that employers document the training provider, duration and date, core competencies covered, and any resulting certifications or qualifications.
+Senator Durazo's legislation expands California's employee record access requirements to explicitly include education and training documentation within personnel files that workers can inspect and copy.
+The measure adds new specifications for employers who maintain training records, requiring them to document the employee's name, training provider, duration and date of instruction, core competencies covered, and any resulting certifications or qualifications.

-The bill maintains existing provisions allowing current and former employees to inspect and receive copies of their personnel records within 30 calendar days of a written request.
-Employers must retain these records for three years after employment ends and make them available at the workplace or another agreed-upon location.
-The measure preserves exemptions for records related to criminal investigations, reference letters, and pre-employment materials.
+The bill preserves existing procedures that give current and former employees, or their representatives, the right to examine their records within 30 calendar days of a written request, with a possible 5-day extension by mutual agreement.
+Employers must maintain these records for at least three years after employment ends and may face a $750 penalty for failing to provide timely access.
+The measure retains exemptions for certain documents, including criminal investigation records, reference letters, and pre-employment materials.

 Key Dates